Last updated April 20th, 2023.

 The Singapore dollar is increasingly considered a hedge against major world currencies, for the same reason the currencies of other financial centers (Swiss Franc, Great British Pound) are valued.

-Furthermore, over the last few decades, the Singaporean financial institutions have continued to increase their share of assets under management compared to traditional hubs like Switzerland, which bodes well for investor confidence in SGD and its future prospects.
+Furthermore, over the last few decades, Singaporean financial institutions have continued to increase their share of assets under management compared to traditional hubs like Switzerland, which bodes well for investor confidence in SGD and its future prospects.

 Looking at the numbers specifically, the SGD fell in price relative to the USD both in the 10-year timeframe and in the 5-year timeframe.